Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 Orchid Island (Lanyu or 蘭嶼) is a small volcanic island located 64km off the southeast corner of Taiwan, directly east of Kenting.
 It is a volcanic island of breathtaking natural beauty and is home to the country’s most isolated aboriginal tribe, the Tao, who are famous for their annual Flying Fish Festival.

-Below I’ll outline the most recent information available about planning a trip to Orchid Island based on our visit in May 2019, and updated with the latest information in 2020.
+Below I’ll outline the most recent information available about planning a trip to Orchid Island based on our visit in May 2019, and updated with the latest information for 2021.
 Two nights (one full day) is the absolutely minimum time you’ll want to spend on Orchid Island, but we found three nights (two full days) to be perfect.